-Sweet orange oil is a safe non-toxic, non-irritant and non-sensitizing oil.
-However, please note that citrus oil including sweet orange oil can have photo-toxic effect.
-Hence, it is preferably should not be applied before going out into sunlight for prolonged periods.
+Sweet orange oil is a safe non-toxic, non-irritant, and non-sensitizing oil.
+However, please note that citrus oil including sweet orange oil can have a photo-toxic effect.
+Hence, it should not to be applied before going out into the sunlight for prolonged periods.

 In addition, sweet orange oil may cause skin irritation to some individuals; hence, a patch test must be conducted before use.
-Sweet orange oils is to be diluted with carrier oil before applying topically, preferably low dilution of 1 percent – five drops per ounce of carrier oil.
+Sweet orange oil is to be diluted with a carrier oil before applying topically, preferably low dilution of 1 percent – five drops per ounce of carrier oil.

 In case you intend to ingest sweet orange oil, please make sure that you’re using a very high-quality, therapeutic grade oil.

 The above statements have not been evaluated by the FDA.
 This information is for educational purposes only, it is not intended to treat, cure, prevent or, diagnose any disease or condition.
 Nor is it intended to prescribe in any way.
 This information is for educational purposes only and may not be complete, nor may its data be accurate.